HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 The *data_group* implementation shall be flexible so as to allow addition of further fields for future use without breaking current functionality.

 [TODO add diagram here]
+### Handling of alternative *data set* scopes

+Different *data set* scopes will have different life-cycles and processing requirements.
+We initially propose the use of two types of scopes.
+These can later be extended as per project requirements.

+*PROJECT_SUBMISSION* Scope
+*Data groups* of scope *PROJECT_SUBMISSION* will indicate that the entirety of a single project submission is complete as indicated by the submitters and all data in the project submission should be processed.

+*QC* scope
+The QC scope indicates that a small dataset that will form part of the project submission is to be processed in order to assess data quality.
+The resulting bundle should be marked so as to indicate that it is not complete and only to be used for QC purposes.

 ### Updates to project groups